chrisb2/type-watch/README.md

 # type-watch
 This project uses two piezo sensors under a keyboard to sense harsh typing and flashes an LED when a strong keystroke is detected.
-This feedback allows the user to train themselves to type gently.
+This feedback allows the user to train themselves to type gently, thus avoiding occupational overuse syndrome (OSS).

 The piezo sensors are [Sparkfun Piezo Elements](https://www.sparkfun.com/products/10293).